-Ref Standard Producer Guidance 2.16 HACCP 5 Standards 2.14 and 2.15 also apply to sprayer contractors and it is the SQC grower's responsibility to have this information available at the time of the assessment.
-Sprayer contractors must hold the relevant NTPC and CPD in line with SQC Standards 2.14 and 2.15.
-2.17 HACCP 5 All pesticide application equipment must be tested under the National Sprayer Testing Scheme (NSTS) so that a valid test certificate is in place at the time of spray applications.
-The NSTS requirements: SQC growers must note that all trailed, mounted and self-propelled sprayers with a boom of over 3m, air blast sprayers and aerial sprayers, will need to be tested under NSTS annually.
-Trailed, mounted and self-propelled with a boom of over 3m, air blast sprayers and aerial sprayers.
-Tested to have a valid test certificate in place at the time of spraying.
-Boom sprayers of <3m, slug pellet and granular applicators First test before the machine is 5 years old.
-Re-test every 6 years.
-2.18 HACCP 5 Where the sprayer has a boom of less than 3m and the grower is not undertaking annual NSTS testing, the SQC Sprayer Self-Assessment form must be completed.
-The SQC Self-Assessment form must be completed and a detailed record of maintenance checks and any replacement parts must also be recorded.
-2.19 Sprayer calibrations must be carried out and a record completed.
-Sprayer calibrations must be carried out: At the beginning of each season (Autumn and Spring) After changing nozzles After replacing any part of the delivery system Regularly during the season This includes knapsacks, handheld and pedestrian sprayers.
+Ref Standard Requirements 2.18 Revised HACCP 5 Pesticide application equipment, including that used by contractors, with a boom less than 3 metres, slug pellet applicators and granular applicators must be tested in accordance with NSTS requirements Boom sprayers less than 3 metres must be NSTS tested before 5 years old and retested every 6 years An annual SQC Sprayer Self-Assessment form must be completed for sprayers with booms less than 3 metres which have not been NSTS tested The SQC Sprayer Self-Assessment form must detail a record of maintenance checks and replacement parts Slug pellet and granular applicators must be NSTS tested before 5 years old and retested every 6 years 2.19 Revised All PPP applicators, including any contractor applicators, must be calibrated and a record kept.
+Calibrations must be carried out: At the beginning of each season (Autumn and Spring) After changing nozzles After replacing any part of the delivery system Regularly during the season This includes knapsacks, handheld and pedestrian sprayers.
 Applicators used for granular PPP's and slug pellet applicators must be calibrated at every change of product.

-Ref Standard Producer Guidance 2.20 Standards 2.17, 2.18 and 2.19 also apply to Sprayer Contractors.
-Sprayer contractors must hold a valid NSTS certificate, SQC Self- Assessment form and a written spray calibration form, which the SQC grower must have a copy of at the time of the assessment.
-2.21 Pesticides must be used in a manner that reduces the risk to water, birds and small mammals.
+2.20 Pesticides must be used in a manner that reduces the risk to water, birds and small mammals.
 Growers must have a record with a farm map, clearly highlighting areas of high pollution risk.
 Applications must not be made during: Heavy rain When field drains are flowing When excessively windy Periods/conditions identified on labels as unsuitable.